nomadrides/nomadrides.github.io/source/blog/articles/2016-10-05-keyboards-and-trackpads-for-nomads.html.md

 My comparison includes 2 foldable keyboards.
 I really like the idea that when you don't use your device because you're just traveling, it takes far less place in your backpack.

 ## Trackpad

+> **UPDATE 05/01/18** - In 2017, we've seen all the trackpads suddenly disappearing (except the one from Apple).
+This is certainly due to some [patents owned by Apple](http://www.patentlyapple.com/patently-apple/2017/01/apple-wins-four-design-patents-for-magic-trackpad-2.html).
+>
+> So unfortunately, the Logitech T650 and HP Z6500 are **no longer available** anywhere.

 ### Logitech T650